Justification of Red List Category

 Conservation Actions Underway

 Limited research has been carried out into the species's life history and ecology.
-Most of the known breeding population is protected by the Hawaiian Islands National Wildlife Refuge, which is devoid of human inhabitation, except when researchers are present (Marks and Leasure 1992).
+Most of the known breeding population is protected by the Hawaiian Islands National Wildlife Refuge, which is devoid of human habitation, except when researchers are present (Marks and Leasure 1992).
 A recent research project has investigated the potential threat from introduced ants (E. van der Werf in litt.
 2007).
-Black rat Rattus rattus eradications were attempted on Muko-jima and (Muko)tori-jima in 2008 but failed, and so must be considered as candidates for any future eradication plans for the islands (M. Sato in litt.
+Black Rat Rattus rattus eradications were attempted on Muko-Jima and Mukotori-Jima in 2008, but failed; so Black Rats must be considered as candidates for any future eradication plans for the islands (M. Sato in litt.
 2011).
-Plans to eradicate rats from these islands, among others, are underway with results expected Feb-Mar 2012 (M. Sato in litt.
+Plans to eradicate rats from these islands, among others, are underway (M. Sato in litt.
 2011).

 Text account compilers